obsproject/obs-studio/CONTRIBUTING.md

 > "Would this change still be correct if we deleted the entire fork tomorrow
 > and submitted it upstream as a PR?"

 If yes, fine.
-If no, you're modifying core.
+If no, you're modifying upstream code.
 Stop.

-## What if libobs is genuinely missing what we need?
+## What if the upstream engine is genuinely missing what we need?

 We file the change **upstream first**.